apmath/apmath.github.io/index.markdown

 ---

 I am an educator and technology enthusiast from the New England region in the United States.
-On this site I hope to post content related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) mathematics and computer science curricula.
+On this site I share content related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) mathematics and computer science curricula.